5 Bedtime Books About Pigs For Kids

 2. The Three Little Pigs

 This book won the Caldecott Medal Award for its illustrations, and it’s incredibly creative.
 The story has a comic book talk bubble.
 So you can keep the kids entertained and engaged with the story.
-It is a board book with nice graphics that shows the traditional three pigs storyline.
+It is a board book with excellent graphics that shows the traditional three pigs storyline.
 The storyline continues on the page, but the characters do not act as the story tells them.

 The Three Little Pigs